arkbot/klazz/README.md

 ## klazz (unstable) ##

-simple prototypal inheritance conventions for [NodeJS](http://nodejs.org/)
+a set of simple prototypal inheritance conventions for [NodeJS](http://nodejs.org/)

 ### Installation ###